 Electric and hybrid cars

 Electric and hybrid vehicles produce less pollution and are more energy efficient than conventional cars.
-Although they are currently relatively expensive, their range and availability is increasing and it is reasonable to expect their cost to gradually approach that of conventionally powered cars over the next few years.
+Although some are relatively expensive, their range and availability is increasing and their cost should gradually approach that of conventionally powered cars over the next few years.

 The first electric car on the market in Australia is delivered with a cable for connection to a 15A household socket that is claimed to give a full charge in around seven hours.
 Normal maximum current capacity in Australia is 10A, so a 15A circuit needs to be installed — but is likely to become a standard requirement for electric vehicle home charging.